 Nationwide Digital Radio>

-Press-to-talk over cellular (POC) provides nationwide two way radio coverage using the mobile phone network and a SIM enabled two way radio.
-Dispatcher software (installed on a PC) allows GPS tracking, call recording, private calls and the ability to stun a radio should it be lost or stolen.
+Press-to-talk over cellular (POC) radio provides nationwide two way radio coverage using the mobile phone network and a SIM enabled two way radio.